 The name Franklin is a surname as well, with the most famous bearer being Benjamin Franklin, one of the founders of the US.
 The meaning of Franklin is “free landholder”.

 Fredrick is a strong classic name originating in the Germanic language.
 It means ‘peaceful monarch’.
 Frederick was one of the most favorite masculine names in the European royal circles.
-British novelist Frederick Forsyth is the most famous bearer of this name.
+Eminent British novelist Frederick Forsyth is the most famous bearer of this name.
 Fred will make a perfect nickname.

 The name Oswald isn’t very popular these days but was at its zenith a decade ago.
 Just like Franklin, Oswald is both a given name and surname.
 The name figures in Chaucer’s “Canterbury Tales” and Shakespeare’s “King Lear”.
 Oswald means ‘divine power’.

-Randolph is an aristocratic Germanic name that was popular in the 1940s and is on the verge of a revival.
+Randolph is an patrician Germanic name that was popular in the 1940s and is on the verge of a revival.
 So, it is less likely that your son will run into guys of the same name.
 The name means ‘shield wolf’.

 Balthazar is the name of one of the Three Wise Men.
 The name has various spellings, one being Balthasar.
 The meaning of Balthazar is “Baal protects the King”.